mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 03 July 2025

-- The average temperature today is 11.2˚C,
+- The average temperature today is 10.37˚C,
-- With highs of 11.66˚C and lows of 9.73˚C,
+- With highs of 11.1˚C and lows of 8.8˚C,
-- It may feel like 10.33˚C with clear sky
+- It may feel like 9.6˚C with few clouds
-- The wind speed is 0.97m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1026hPa and humidity is 75%
+- The pressure is 1026hPa and humidity is 82%
 - The sun will rise at 03:54 and set at 20:30

 <!-- weather_marker ends -->